sabirbagwan/sabirbagwan.github.io/_posts/2023-05-22-Difference-between-CPU-GPU-TPU.md

 **Central Processing Unit (CPU):**

 The CPU is the primary processing unit of a computer system.
 It serves as the "brain" of the computer, executing instructions, performing calculations, and managing tasks.
 CPUs typically have a few cores (ranging from 2 to 64 cores) optimized for general-purpose computing tasks.
-Here are some key aspects of CPUs:
-Architecture: CPUs are designed to handle a wide range of tasks, including running operating systems, executing applications, and handling user interactions.
+CPUs are designed to handle a wide range of tasks, including running operating systems, executing applications, and handling user interactions.
 They prioritize tasks requiring sequential execution and fast response times.

 Advantages:
 1. Versatility: CPUs excel at handling diverse workloads, such as web browsing, office applications, and running operating systems.